General Translation

 Basic usage

-Wrap your application in <GTProvider> to provide translation context to your app.
+Wrap your application in <GTProvider> to add translation to your app.
+Don't forget to add a list of supported locales to enable translation.

 import { StrictMode } from "react";